-YAM (Youth Aware of Mental health) – Freshman year program run through the Frosh PE courses presented by outside mental health professionals.
-Some completed in the fall, the rest are finishing this month.
+YAM (Youth Aware of Mental health) – Freshman year program run through the Frosh PE courses.
+Five lessons are presented by outside mental health professionals.
 For more info on YAM, please contact Mr. Murgel or Josyln Davidson at email@example.com

 Additional Activities and Projects to Promote Prevention:

 Worried about a friend AND at school?
 Go immediately to your school counselor.

 Worried about a friend AND out of school?
 Call that friend’s parents.
 Not sure how to contact the parents?
 Call 911 in emergency situations.

 Check the App Store or Google Play for the following apps:

 And as always your HHS, CHS, and PAL school counselors are here to help.